fcanas/OHMKit/README.md

 ### Recursive Mapping

-Recursive mapping is free.
+You don't have to do anything special to get recursive mapping of `OMMappable` objects.
 If a mappable object has a property whose type is a mappable object, and the value for that key in the hydration dictionary is itself a dicitonary, we'll instantiate a new model object and hydrate it.

     OMMakeMappableWithDictionary([OMTestModel class], @{@"favorite_word" : @"favoriteWord", @"favorite_number" : @"favoriteNumber", @"favorite_model" : @"favoriteModel"});